murray-phn/help.phncrm/src/faq.md

 # Frequently Asked Questions

-Q. Can you manage Events?
+**Is a Microsoft Active Directory required to implement PHN CRM?**

+> Yes.

+**Is Event Management supported?**

-A. Event Management is in the roadmap.
+> Event Management is in the roadmap.
 This will include integration with EventBrite.

+**Are mobile apps available?**

+> Yes, but may need configuring before use.